John-D-4/design-patterns/design-patterns/pattern1.md

 # toaster pattern draft
 ## Decision Support Questions
-- what is toaster
+- what is a toaster?
-- what does it do
+- what is it meant to do?
-- how does it do it
+- how does it do it?

 ## classes sketched out
 ### Properties (quality, determinable)